 Visitors to the UK can drive any small vehicle (car or motorcycle) listed on your full and valid Australian driver's licence for 12 months.

 Passengers using unlicensed taxis have reported sexual assaults and robberies.
-Only use officially marked taxis and consult the
+Only use officially marked taxis.

 Take care when travelling on public transport services, especially late at night.

 Rail services across the UK are extensive and may be impacted by industrial action, weather or engineering works.
 Check